Gambling City: Plot

+Altieri begins working for "The President".
+Ssoon after, however, Altieri enters into a violent competition with The President's hot-tempered, self-entitled son and heir, Corrado, for the hand of Corrado's girlfriend, Maria Luisa.

 Production

 According to Roberto Curti, Martino's contributions to the scrip were "just nominal".
 Ernesto Gastaldi stated that he "wrote the script with Enrico Maria Salerno in mind as the boss of a sharp - and not just violent - criminal organization which has succession problem when the son shows he's not cut from the same cloth as his father."

 Gastaldi considers the script he wrote to be one of his best efforts, but stated that "I believe the actors were very good on this film, improving upon a story that, although not very original, was rather different from crime films of that era."

 Gambling City was shot at Dear Studios in Rome and on location in Milan and Nice.

 Release

 Gambling City was released on January 23, 1975 in Italy where it was distributed by Medusa.
 The film grossed a total of 777,334,540 Italian lire on its theatrical run.

 The film released on Region 0 NTSC DVD by NoShame films in 2005 as part of the "Sergio Martino Collection."
 The DVD is currently out-of-print.